chromecide/Flux-Node/StorageManager/README.md

 ### getDefaultStore()

-Returns the default store for the StoreManager.
+Returns the default store for the StorageManager.

 ### getStore(query, [callback(err, store)])